Why Canada needs pharmacare

 Canada’s healthcare system would also benefit because non-adherence to prescriptions — which would likely be reduced with a universal program — has been associated with significant increases in mortality, hospitalizations and costs.

-Q: What should a national pharmacare program look like?
+Q. What should the next phase of a universal national pharmacare program look like?